Ayers Rock

 Where to Eat:

 - Sounds of Silence Dinner: Indulge in a gourmet bush tucker experience under a canopy of stars with views of Uluru.
+This signature dining experience includes Australian wines and storytelling from Aboriginal guides.

 - Outback Pioneer Hotel: For a casual meal and pub atmosphere, this hotel offers classic Aussie fare and live entertainment.